Biomolecules in the Gas Phase

 To understand the function of biological molecules, it is necessary to study their structure and dynamics.
 The research in our group is dedicated to the investigation of peptides, proteins and carbohydrates in the gas phase.
 We use ion mobility-mass spectrometry (IM-MS) to study the overall shape of proteins and carbohydrates and to separate complex isomeric mixtures.
 Complementary to that, we measure IR and UV/VIS spectra in ultra-cold helium droplets to obtain more detailed insights information on structure and intramolecular interactions of peptides and proteins.
+To learn more see our recent publications.

 Liquid helium droplets are ultra-cold and superfluid and thus provide a unique environment for molecular species.
 In most experiments, however, droplets can only be doped with molecules that can be thermally evaporated, thus excluding interesting species such as larger biomolecules.

 We developed a machine that allows the investigation of mass-selected clusters or biomolecular ions in liquid helium droplets.
 The droplets are generated by a pulsed valve, kept at cryogenic conditions.
 They then traverse an ion trap, filled with mass-selected ions.
 Upon impact of a droplet on an ion, the ion can be embedded into the droplet and because of the high kinetic energy of the droplet (a result of its high mass), the doped droplet can leave the trap to be further investigated.
-More details can be found here.

 In ion mobility spectrometry (IMS), (biomolecular) ions drift through a buffer gas under the influence of a weak electric field and are separated according to their size, charge and shape.
 By employing this technique isomers and conformers be separated.
 In addition, the ion's angular averaged collision cross section (CCS) can be measured and compared to structures obtained via molecular modelling.
 Gas-phase spectroscopy on the other hand, provides direct information about the underlying structure of the ion.
 Vibrational spectroscopy for example, is highly sensitive to the presence of hydrogen bonds and, therefore, yields information about the underlying secondary structure of the molecule.

 The intrinsic chemical complexity and often identical mass of the building blocks in oligosaccharides often complicates their direct structural assignment on basis of conventional tandem MS data.
 Here, ion mobility derived structural information is used as an additional dimension for the MS-based analysis of complex carbohydrates.
 Experiments are performed on a commercially available hybrid tandem-IM-MS instrument in which the ions of interest can be fragmented prior or after IM separation.
-More details can be found here.